yizucodes/tippin-sol/README.md

 > We use the `REGISTRY_FILE_PATH` environment variable to tell Coral Server where our custom `registry.toml` is.

 ## Running Coral Studio

 ```bash
 npx @coral-protocol/coral-studio
 ```

+We can then visit Coral Studio at [http://localhost:3000/](http://localhost:3000/)